illuminatedwax/pesterchum/readme.txt

 already!
 Some hints: moods are set by clicking the timelines, and you can add chums by clicking "Chumproll."
 Moods correspond to the troll that would most likely exhibit them.
 - Right-click is your friend!
-There are useful right clicks options on the chumroll, by clicking the chumhandle in a conversation, online userlist, or the list of memo browsers.
+There are useful right click options on the chumroll, by clicking the chumhandle in a conversation, online userlist, or the list of memo browsers.